Eivyses/tanoth-bot/README.md

---auto-runes - Automatically upgrade runes in predefined order so that skull can be upgraded optimally, optional --auto-attributes - Automatically upgrade attributes in predefined order, optional --max-difficulty - Set max difficulty of adventures to do, default DIFFICULT, optional
+--auto-runes - Automatically upgrade runes in predefined order so that skull can be upgraded optimally, optional --auto-attributes - Automatically upgrade attributes in predefined order, optional --max-difficulty - Set max difficulty of adventures to do, default DIFFICULT, optional --auto-work - Automatically go to work if all adventures are done, optional
 ```

 ## Tokens